RealUltra/Reminiscence-Mobile/README.md

 - Fix instagram reel previews (if possible)
 - Test on older devices and optimize for lag.

-### v26.05.1
-- Migrated from semantic versioning to calendar versioning.
-- Added: About tile in Settings for version number.
-- Added: In-app updates.
-- Added: "Leave a review" popups.
-- Added: Built-in full-screen photo widget combined with the video widget to make a new media widget with zooming (for photos) and cycling through media attachments in the same message.
-- Improved Quick Searches design.

 ## 🐛 Known Issues

 - **Message Display:** Sometimes, messages don't appear and instead their index appears with an error.